Asymmetry Vulnerability and Physical Attacks on Online Map Construction for Autonomous Driving

 MY ALT TEXT

-Figure 2: Road Straightening Attack using flashlight.
+Figure 2: Road Straightening Attack using an adversarial patch board (corresponding to Figure 8(d) in the paper).

 MY ALT TEXT